Being productive every single day is something very difficult to accomplish! It requires effort, disciple and good habits to stay on track!

 Here’s the process I use to schedule my tasks:

 1. By looking to my task manager I can quickly recognise which tasks require more mental effort – high intensity tasks (writing a blog post, studying, etc) and the ones that are low intensity tasks (cleaning, shopping, etc).

-Then, I schedule the tasks that require more focus to the morning, which is the time I feel more productive.
+Then, I schedule the tasks that require more focus to the mornings, which is the time I feel more productive.

 I accomplish all the low intensity tasks in the afternoon, preferably during 3 to 5 p.m, which is the time I feel more sleepy and tired!

 Chris Bailey, the author of The Productivity Project, recommends to establish a day per week to accomplish of all those low intensity tasks.
 He calls it the Maintenance Day, where he deals with shopping and cleaning.
-I wrote a post about his book, where I explore that concept more in depth (read it here).
+I wrote a post about his book, where I explore that concept better (read it here).